dford-avb/dford-avb.github.io/devdocs-m1/_includes/install/allowoverrides24.md

     a2enmod rewrite
     ```

-1. To enable Magento to use the distributed `.htaccess` configuration file, see the guidelines in the [Apache 2.4 documentation](http://httpd.apache.org/docs/current/mod/mod_rewrite.html).
+1. To enable Openmage to use the distributed `.htaccess` configuration file, see the guidelines in the [Apache 2.4 documentation](http://httpd.apache.org/docs/current/mod/mod_rewrite.html).

     Note that in Apache 2.4, the server's default site configuration file is `/etc/apache2/sites-available/000-default.conf`.